pharmbio/cellprofiler-docker/README.md

     -o $OUTPUT_PATH

 # when submitting as a batch job, run it in headless mode,
-# and mounting a folder from outside the container
+# and mounting a folder from outside the container.
+# make sure the paths are valid inside the container as well,
+# otherwise use --bind to structure it the way you want.
-singularity exec cellprofiler.v4.0.2.sif \
+singularity exec --bind /path/to/imgs cellprofiler.v4.0.2.sif \
     cellprofiler \
     -r \
     -c \
     -p $PIPELINE_FILE \
     --data-file $IMAGESET_FILE \
     -o $OUTPUT_PATH
-    --bind /path/to/imgs
 ```

 ## TODO